andybonnetto/Carderly/Carderly_Vision/README.md

 * <b>Preprocess_card</b> </br>
 Compare all the cards seen to the hand of player 1 in database and send only the estimated card played in the database, that can be done at the end of Activate Vision
 * <b>Condition for while loop</b> (to decide) </br>
-For now the vision is in a *while true* loop, we can either make a function and put the loop outside (in the lauch file) or make it run at all time
+For now the vision is in a *while true* loop, we can either make a function and put the loop outside (in the lauch file) or make it run at all time and put a condition in the database
 * <b>Find the setup for changing cameras</b> (Andy) </br>
 I don't quite understand in which position the cameras are saved everytime I turn off and on the raspi, this needs to be setted in *Activate_vision.py; cv2.VideoCapture(cam_num)*
 * <b>Training for ditribution</b> (Andy) </br>